teampanicbear/valentin-cheval/src/content/post/gotymebank/index.md

 ### Opportunities

-There was an opportunity for us to learn about phillipino investment behaviour as well as pushing for the simplest possible solution.
+There was an opportunity for us to learn about filipino investment behaviour as well as pushing for the simplest possible solution.
 How can we make make investment easy?

 ### My Responsibilities